Quamby Bluff: Flora and fauna

 The bluff's nature as a solitary outlier of the range gives it a greater range, in one place, of habitats and flora than elsewhere in the Great Western Tiers.
 The plants and trees found on the bluff are common to the rest of the range however, unlike the rest of the range, Quamby Bluff's summit does not show evidence of burning or grazing damage.
 The mountain has a mixture of habitats including eucalypt forest, rainforest and subalpine vegetation.
 On the mountain's southern half there are some patches of callidendrous rainforest which are dominated by myrtle (Nothofagus cunninghamii) and sassafras (Atherosperma moschatum) trees with mother shield ferns (Polystichum proliferum), and tree ferns in the gullies.
 There are scattered king billy pines (Athrotaxis selaginoides) on southern slopes, indicating long periods between bushfires.
 Other rainforest sections contain some Stringybark trees (Eucalyptus delegatensis).
 These forests on the mountain were formerly of mixed eucalyptus.
 High altitude and logging—evidenced by remaining stumps—have changed its character.
 Other sections contain mixed forest containing stringybark, myrtle, sassafras and dogwood (Pomaderris apetala), with a silver wattle (Acacia dealbata) understorey.
 Sections have some treeferns, mother shield fern, bat's wing fern (Histiopteris incisa) and kangaroo fern (Microsorum pustulatum).
 In other areas there is a dryer forest dominated by eucalypts.
 Messmate Stringybark (eucalyptus obliqua) and stringybark grow over an understorey of silver wattle, dogwood, bracken (Pteridium esculentum) and fireweed.
 In these sections there is evidence in the flora's pattern of repeated burnings.
 Eucalyptus dalrympleana and some Australian blackwood (Acacia melanoxylon) occur higher up, with a mixed understorey.
 The summit is exposed and wind-swept.
 Here there are mostly low and wind-pruned shrubs including: Narrow-Leaf Orites (Orites revolutus), Baeckea gunniana, Common Shaggy-pea (Oxylobium ellipticum, Leptospermum rupestre, Richea sprengelioides, Richea scoparia and Kerosine Bush (Ozothamnus hookeri).

 There has been no formal survey of fauna though the presence of feral goats has been recorded.
 Pink robins and green rosellas have been seen on the mountain.
 In shaded and moist areas there are scrubtits and Bassian thrush.
 The last recorded fires in the forest reserve were 1961, when some of the drier forests burned, and 1968, when the northwest corner was lightly burned.
 Parts of the reserve had been selectively logged for around 100 years until 1982, mostly for sawlogs.
+Campaigning to fully protect the area from logging has been carried out by environmentalists, including through the use of citizen science to identify threatened species and areas of significance and then apply for their protection through the use of state regulations.